mayusuf/react-laravel-crud-react-part/README.md

 -> Change the host part in the img src attribute in the file Movies.js(/src/components)

--> Start the project by running npm start
+-> Start the project by running:

+ npm start

 # Future Update